C0nvert/arm_valheim/README.md

-# pi4valheim
+# ARM Valheim
-Experimental Docker file to run a Valheim server in a Raspberry Pi4.
+Experimental Docker file to run a Valheim server on ARM

 The valheim.Dockerfile is based on the stardart repositories of box86 and box64.